|

 Analysis of jumping

-The action in jumping is one that takes place in a sagittal plane about a transverse axis and involves the hip, knee and ankle joints.
+The action in jumping takes place in a sagittal plane about a transverse axis and involves the hip, knee and ankle joints.

-The bones of the hip involved are the femur and pelvic girdle which form a ball and socket joint.
+The hip's bones are the femur and pelvic girdle, which form a ball and socket joint.

 The bones of the knee involved are the femur and tibia which form a hinge joint.